 Now that the dependencies are installed, use the DLP API to inspect a string for sensitive information.

 Run the following command to go into the

 Run the following command to enable the DLP API:

 Run the following command to inspect the string "My email address is firstname.lastname@example.org." for sensitive information:

 inspectString.jsfile is as follows: node inspectString.js my-project string minLikelihood maxFindings infoTypes customInfoTypes includeQuote More info can be found in the Inspects strings section of this READ.ME documentation.

 You should receive the following output:

-The result shows what the piece of sensitive data was found, what type of information it is, and how sure the API is that the string contains sensitive information.
+The result shows what piece of sensitive data was found, what type of information it is, and how sure the API is that the string contains sensitive information.

-You're welcome to try running additional tests in your remaining lab time.
+Try running additional tests in your remaining lab time.
 You can find a list of dlp InfoTypes like

 EMAIL_ADDRESS in the InfoType detector reference guide.